 We may acquire Floating Rate Loans through assignments or participations of interests in such loans.
 The purchaser of an assignment typically succeeds to all the rights and obligations of the assigning institution and becomes a lender under the credit agreement with respect to such debt obligation.
 However, the purchaser's rights can be more restricted than those of the assigning institution, and we may not be able to unilaterally enforce all rights and remedies under an assigned debt obligation and with regard to any associated collateral.
 A participation typically results in a contractual relationship only with the institution participating out the interest and not directly with the borrower.
 Sellers of participations typically include banks, broker-dealers, other financial institutions and lending institutions.
 In purchasing participations, we generally will have no right to enforce compliance by the borrower with the terms of the loan agreement against the borrower, and we may not directly benefit from the collateral supporting the debt obligation in which we have purchased the participation.
+As a result, we will be exposed to the credit risk of both the borrower and the institution selling the participation.
 Further, in purchasing participations in lending syndicates, we will not be able to conduct the same level of due diligence on a borrower or the quality of the Floating Rate Loan with respect to which we are buying a participation as we would conduct if we were investing directly in the Floating Rate Loan.
 This difference may result in us being exposed to greater credit or fraud risk with respect to such Floating Rate Loans than we expected when initially purchasing the participation.
+Floating Rate Loans can be first lien secured debt, second lien secured debt or subordinated debt.